Shunichi09/PythonLinearNonlinearControl/README.md

 # PythonLinearNonLinearControl

 PythonLinearNonLinearControl is a library implementing the linear and nonlinear control theories in python.
-Due to use only basic libralies (scipy, numpy), this library is also easily to extend for your own situations.
+Due to use only basic libralies (scipy, numpy), this library is  to extend for your own situations.

 <div><img src="assets/concept.png" width="500"/></div>